 - Technical Data from the following parties:

-- website administrators based in the EU.
+- website administrators based in the EEA.

 - Technical Data from the following parties: